Ben Davies (footballer, born 1995): Rangers

 Davies signed for Scottish Premiership club Rangers on 19 July 2022 on a four-year contract for an undisclosed fee, reported to be an initial £3 million, potentially rising to £4 million in add-ons.

 He made his debut for the club as a substitute against Belgian side Union Saint-Gilloise during a UEFA Champions League qualifier loss on 2 August.
 Davies returned to English football when he joined recently relegated League One club Birmingham City on 24 August 2024 on loan for the rest of the season.

 On 23 August 2025, Davies joined EFL Championship club Oxford United on loan for the rest of the season.
 He made his debut on 13 September in a 2–2 draw with Leicester City.

+Bolton Wanderers

+On 10 June 2026, Davies signed a two-year deal with EFL Championship side Bolton Wanderers.

 Style of play

 Davies is a left-sided centre-back who can also play at left-back.